Centers of Gravity Calculator

 Center of Gravity analysis - algorithms - How to calculate Center of Gravity locations

-This section explains in detail how Centers-of-Gravity Calculator calculates Center of Gravity locations.
+This section explains in detail how Centers of Gravity Calculator calculates Center of Gravity locations.
 Several (interactive) animations visualize what happens during a run of an algorithm.

 Single Center of Gravity algorithm - Introductory thoughts